Ponente: Dr. Eduardo Gil Santos.

 Lugar: Sala B-222, ETSIT-UPM.

 In the last decades, optomechanical resonators have been the subject of extensive research in a variety of fields, such as communication, signal processing, novel quantum technologies and advanced sensing.
 This talk focuses on the recent advances performed in the optomechanics field regarding their application as biological sensors.
-In particular, I will show the different optomechanical devices we have developed in the BioNanoMechanics Laboratory: nanowires, nanodisks and microcapillaries.
+In particular, I will show the different optomechanical devices we have developed in the BioNanoMechanics Laboratory: nanowires, nanodisks and microcapillaries, and the progress results in the project REACT UE SARSNOCM for the detection of Covid-19 in the ambient.
 Each of these devices are specifically designed for detecting, characterizing and identifying particular bioentities, mainly depending on their sizes.
 While microcapillars are ideally suited for human cells applications, nanodisks can applied for bacteria and virus, and nanowires for proteins.
 In the near future, optomechanical devices may provide many different applications in the clinical diagnosis and biomedicine fields.
 Among them, it is worthy to highlight the prompt diagnosis of infectious diseases and cancer, as well as the development of novel drugs, such as, antibiotics.

 Brief resume of Eduardo Gil Santos´ Curriculum Vitae